Jozef Murgaš: United States

 Murgaš's primary concern in Wilkes-Barre, however, were the local Slovaks.
-He took care of Slovak immigrants, had a new church, library, cemetery, several schools, gymnasium and playgrounds built, all of which are still used by American Slovaks.
+He took care of Slovak immigrants; he maintained a new church, library, cemetery, several schools, gymnasium and playgrounds, many of which are still used by American Slovaks.
 He was also one of the founders of the Saints Cyril and Methodius community and took care of children and youth.
 He was very popular among religious people because of his emotional relation to them.
 He also published a newspaper, in which he published some popular science articles and verses.

-Murgaš was active in the Slovak expatriates movement, wrote articles for their press, was one of the founders of the Slovak League in America, actively supported the creation of the state of Czechoslovakia, organized a money collection (a fund) of American Slovaks for the creation of Czechoslovakia (US$1,000,000) and was also a writer and a signatory of the Pittsburgh Agreement (1918) between Czechs and Slovaks on establishing Czechoslovakia.
-As a respected personality, he gained the trust and support of the highest authorities in the US for the establishment of Czechoslovakia.
+Murgaš was active in the Slovak expatriates movement, wrote articles for their press, was one of the founders of the Slovak League in America, actively supported the creation of the state of Czechoslovakia, organized a money collection (a fund) of American Slovaks for the creation of Czechoslovakia (US$1,000,000) and was also a co-author and a signatory of the Pittsburgh Agreement (1918) between Czechs and Slovaks on establishing Czechoslovakia.
+As a respected personality, he gained the trust and support of the highest authorities in the United States for the establishment of Czechoslovakia.

-Murgaš continued to study physics and to do many experiments.
+Murgaš continued to study physics and experiment.
 He financed his activities by selling his paintings.
 He also collected mushrooms, plants, minerals and insects.
-His butterfly collection comprised 9000 pieces from all over the world.
+His butterfly collection comprised 9,000 pieces from all over the world.

 When the United States entered World War I, private radiotelegraphy stations were prohibited which put an end to Murgaš's pioneer work in this field.
 After the creation of Czechoslovakia, he returned to Slovakia in 1920, where he taught electrotechnology at a high school but since he did not find appropriate understanding by the Ministry of Education in Prague, he returned to Wilkes-Barre four months later.
-He was nominated to be a member of the Federal Radio Commission of the United States in 1925.
-Murgaš died in Wilkes-Barre four years later.
+Murgaš died in Wilkes-Barre in 1929.

-Importance and primacy conflicts
+Importance

-The most dynamic segments in the area of communication services today are internet services, mobile telephony and convergence of voice and data process.
-If we go back one hundred years to history we can see that development in this area began with wireless information transmission encoded in telegraphy marks and wireless voice transmission which was made by frequency modulation.

-In 1905, Murgaš achieved radio transmission between Wilkes-Barre and Scranton, Pennsylvania, or a distance of 20 miles (30 km).

-The tone system is the use of two signals of different frequencies, i.e. Murgaš substituted the "dot" of the Morse code with a higher tone and the "dash" with a lower tone (this is the 1904 patent "The way of transmitted messages by wireless telegraphy").
+In 1905, Murgaš achieved radiotelegraph transmission between Wilkes-Barre and Scranton, Pennsylvania, a distance of 20 miles (32 km).
+The tone system used sounds of various frequencies, i.e. for Morse code, Murgaš substituted a higher pitched tone for "dots," and a lower tone for "dashes".

 Thomas Edison paid remarkable attention to Murgaš's experiments and he is said to have informed Guglielmo Marconi of Murgaš's success.
 Murgaš's lab in Wilkes-Barre was visited by President Theodore Roosevelt in 1905.